frickly-systems/everest-core/modules/TIDA010939Driver/doc.rst

 Other commands for all modes:
 _____________________________

-``FirmwareUpdate(bool)``: Send true to reboot Yeti into ROM boot loader.
-After that stm32flash tool can be used to flash any firmware binary to it.
-Note that this is a dev kit and for a real product this needs to be implemented differently.

-``KeepAliveHi``: Send this packet to Yeti at 1Hz.
-If no heartbeat is received for a longer amount of time Yeti may fall back to control mode NONE to act as a stand alone emergency backup charger or go into failure mode (can be modified in the firmware).
+``KeepAliveHi``: Send this packet to TIDA010939 at 1Hz.
+If no heartbeat is received for a longer amount of time TIDA010939 may fall back to control mode NONE to act as a stand alone emergency backup charger or go into failure mode (can be modified in the firmware).

 ``SetThreePhases``: true: switches to 3ph on next switch on, else single phase.
 Only works on hardware configurations with dual relais.
-Does not switch while charging session is running, Yeti firmware will delay the change to the next charging session.
+Does not switch while charging session is running, TIDA010939 firmware will delay the change to the next charging session.

 ``EnableRCD``: enable or disable the onboard RCD.
 Some cars generate quite high